Super-Resolution Perception for Industrial Sensor Data: Case Study

 \section{Case Study}

 In this paper, we study the SRP problem using smart meter data as an example.
-Smart meter data is collected by a single measurement unit (meter) and it records the overall electricity consumption of a household.
-This data can be used for monitoring, analysis and identification of load.
+Smart meter data is collected by a single measurement unit (meter), and it records the overall electricity consumption of a household.
+This data can be used for monitoring, analysis, and identification of load.
 The frequency of the meter data depends on the sampling frequency of the smart meter.
 High-frequency meter data contains more information and can be better used for monitoring and analysis of electricity consumption.
 However, existing measurement units are mostly low-frequency units, which cannot produce high-frequency observation data directly.
-We use SRP to process low-frequency load data and re-produce possible high-frequency data with an end-to-end neural network SRPNet.
-We further prove that the use of estimated high-frequency data can lead to better appliance monitoring results without changing monitoring method.
+We use SRP to process low-frequency load data and reproduce possible high-frequency data with an end-to-end neural network SRPNet.
+We further prove that the use of estimated high-frequency data can lead to better appliance monitoring results without changing the monitoring method.
 In this case, the physical quantity $u(t)$ represents the instantaneous power at time $t$, which is a scalar.
 The load data in a certain period of time appears as a sequence.
+For a given time period, we denote the low-res load data collected by low-frequency meters as $x$ with frequency $f_l$.
+The corresponding high-res data is $y$, and with a higher frequency of $f_h$.
+For a single meter, $x(t)$ is a scalar and $x\in\mathbb{R}^d$, $d$ denote the length of low-res data.
+With a super-resolution factor $\alpha$, we have $f_h=\alpha f_l$ and thus $y\in\mathbb{R}^{\alpha b}$.
+According to the degradation model, we have $x=\downarrow y+n$.
+Our goal is to recover $y$ from $x$ by a SRP mapping $f$.